How to Make Brownies

-- Heat and stir over low heat until all of the chocolate and butter is melted and the mixture is smooth.
+- Heat and stir over low heat until the chocolate and butter are melted and the mixture is smooth.

-Add the flour mixture all at once to the chocolate mixture.
+Whichever flour you choose, add the mixture all at once to the chocolate mixture.

 Use a heavy-duty rubber spatula to scrape the sides and bottom of the saucepan.